tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Use the slideshow to briefly recap today's class.

 Another battle won, another level completed.
-Students have been excelling at a quantum speed, and it's important they understand this.
+Students have been excelling at quantum speed, and it's important they understand this.
 End the class with the following positive remarks:

-* Students have come so far.
+* Students have come a long way.
 Earlier in the week they were just learning how to use Pandas.
 Now they're using Pandas to analyze investment risk and predict smart investments.

 * These skills are applicable to the real world.
-Being able to programmatically combine and group data in order to perform financial analysis and calculate investment risk will go a long way professionally and personally.
+Being able to programmatically combine and group data in order to perform financial analysis and calculate investment risk will go a long way, professionally and personally.

 Engage the students by asking how they plan to incorporate skills from today's lesson into their resumes and/or work lives.
 Two skills that should be highlighted are: